gofynd/fdk-client-kotlin/documentation/platform/ORDER.md

-Using action, get reasons behind full or partial cancellation of a shipment
+Retrieve reasons behind full or partial cancellation of a shipment

 *Returned Response:*